h-yung/naginata-notes/README.md

 Once switched over to Heroku CLI and with git push heroku main, things started working.
 At that time, this was not a real CRUD app, only a CRapp.

 ### Other quirks:
-- Must whitelist all IP addresses
+- Must whitelist all IP addresses.
+Both Heroku and Vercel use dynamic IP addresses.